cdcabrera/node-sinj/README.md

 ```

 Create a controller... reference all available context, including the worker.
-You can also include modules Node already contains.
+You could also include modules Node already contains.

 ```javascript